-The revision of the existing Shareholders' Rights Directive (2007/36/EC) was finally adopted on 3 April 2017, following which each Member State will have to implement it into domestic law within a timeframe of two (2) years.
-The aim of this new directive is to strengthen corporate governance in listed companies by encouraging shareholder engagement in the long term and increasing transparency.
+The revision of the existing Shareholders' Rights Directive (2007/36/EC) was finally adopted on 3 April 2017.
+Member States will have until 10 June 2019 to implement it into domestic law.
+On 4 April 2019, the Danish Parliament adopted an amendment act by which the said revision of the Shareholders' Rights Directive was adopted.
+The aim of this new directive is to strengthen corporate governance in listed companies by increasing transparency levels and encouraging long-term shareholder engagement.
 The new requirements will apply to: (i) the remuneration of directors and managers; (ii) the identification of shareholders; (iii) the facilitation of exercise of shareholders' rights; (iv) information distribution; (v) the transparency regarding institutional investors, asset managers and proxy advisors; and (vi) related party transactions.
+The Shareholders' Rights Directive leaves implementation options to the EU Member States.
+By way of an example, Denmark has chosen to entitle the listed issuer to request an intermediary to identify any shareholder regardless of the size of the shareholding.
+Other EU countries may have implemented the directive in such a way that listed companies/issuers only enjoy the right to learn about the identity of shareholders with holdings on or above 0.5%.